MEET THE ARTIST BEHIND JEAN CERAMICS

 - Wipe down and dry the extruder and all dies used

-- Place dies it back in the proper bin.
+- Place dies back in the proper bin.

 Glazing